matheussbernardo/matheussbernardo.github.io/about.md

 ### Experience

+* Gympass, December 2019 - Present.
+Software Engineer
+Working currently in the team responsible for paying the Gympass partners (gyms, studios, etc) using Scala, Kotlin with a variety of frameworks.

-* Softway, 2018-Present.
-Internship working with ASP.NET, WPF, WinForms.
+* Softway, Aug 2018 - Jan 2019.
+Software Engineer Intern working with ASP.NET, WPF, WinForms in the company's CRM.

 * Lab.
 Fábrica de Software, 2016-2017.
-Intership where I helped to develop solutions in C# and JS on the context of public contests for the CEBRASPE.
+Software Engineer Intern where I helped to develop solutions in C# and JS on the context of public contests for the CEBRASPE.

-### Projects and Open Source

-* [Trollolo](https://github.com/openSUSE/trollolo) Google Summer of Code developing features for Trollolo a project from openSUSE.

-* [Owla](https://github.com/fga-gpp-mds/2016.2-Owla) is an open source tool to help students and teachers with an interactive slides presentation and a realtime Q&A. Written in Ruby on Rails.

-* [Falko](https://github.com/falko-org/Falko) is a tool to help agile managers with projects and metrics.
-Written in Ruby on Rails and VueJS.

-### Skills

-* Programming Languages: Ruby, C#, JavaScript, Elixir

-* Framework and Tools: Rails, ASP.NET, VueJS, Xamarin